What is it?

 1. Assess equipment criticality.

 Any risk management approach requires a detailed identification of all equipment hazards, their probability of occurrence and the consequence of the successful completion of the asset, giving a resultant equipment criticality.
-Equipment consequence modelling takes the following into account then produces a ranking of the equipment in criticality:
+Equipment consequence modeling takes the following into account then produces a ranking of the equipment in criticality:

 - Cost of the equipment